 Spirit and Service is the quieter, somewhat less outgoing cousin of community and collaboration.
 If this is your jam, you’re likely to donate quietly and regularly to a number of causes.
 No big deal, no major hoopla about it — but the check is in the mail, the envelope is stuffed with cash, the donation is on its way.

 You’re interested in serving others with their money, using it to create change in some way.
-Whether that’s funding an artist’s project on Kickstarter or writing a big ol’ check to a nonprofit, you use money to help fund the world’s progress.
+Whether that’s funding an artist’s project on Patreon (like mine!) or writing a big ol’ check to a nonprofit, you use money to help fund the world’s progress.